 The modifications implemented are aimed in particular at:

 - Facilitating market access:

-- Improved drug safety:
+- Improving drug safety:

-defining minimum requirements for the prescription of medicinal products.
+defining minimum requirements for prescribing medicinal products.

 - Increasing transparency:

-publication of a summary report of the results of clinical trials;
+publishing the results of clinical trials;

 The Ordinary Revision of the Therapeutic Products Act (Stage 2) is part of the master plan of the Confederation for strengthening biomedical research and technology.